 Our students achieve proficiency in English, acquire foundations in the liberal arts, and pursue knowledge in a major subject area.
-These efforts serve to increase their knowledge of human nature and society and to deepen their growth into the mystery of Christ...The program of studies for our students should deliberately emphasize the mission dimension and the value of social, cultural and religious plurality for the proclamation of the Gospel.
+These efforts serve to increase their knowledge of human nature and society and to deepen their growth into the mystery of Christ...The program of studies for our students should deliberately emphasize the mission dimension and the value of social cultural and religious plurality for the proclamation of the Gospel.
 (Based on SVD Constitutions, 516 and 516.1)

-The Academic Program is the primary instrument to help the student grow in knowledge of the liberal arts.
+The Academic Program is the primary instrument to help the religious sister grow in knowledge of the liberal arts.
 The Religious Formation Program works with the Academic Program in assisting her in a growing appreciation of learning by understanding its significance for effective future ministry.
-The student comes to understand that learning and religious formation are parts of an integrated process necessary for mission service.
+She comes to understand that learning and religious formation are parts of an integrated process necessary for mission service.

-Cross-Cultural Community Formation
+Intercultural Community Formation

-Enables the student to be rooted in her own culture and to cross over to other cultures with respect and sensitivity, while deepening skills for religious community.
+Enables women religious to be rooted in their own culture and to cross over to other cultures with respect and sensitivity, while deepening skills for religious community.

-...we meet with friendliness and goodwill those among whom we announce the gospel, growing into their historical situation, customs and mentality...we make every effort to master the language of the people and become familiar with their history and culture.
+...we meet with friendliness and goodwill those among whom we announce the gospel growing into their historical situation, customs and mentality...we make every effort to master the Language of the people and become familiar with their history and culture.
 Following the principles of the gospel, we respect the customs and habits of the people among whom we work, avoiding every derogatory criticism and comparison.
 (SVD Constitutions, 120.1 and 2)

-The Religious Formation Program invites the student to develop the skills and abilities vital for crossing over to other cultures and for ministering in a multicultural church.
-The Program first enables the student to grow in appreciation of her own culture and to learn about and appreciate other cultures.
+The Religious Formation Program invites the religious sister to develop the skills and abilities vital for crossing over to other cultures and for ministering in a multicultural church.
+The Program first enables her to grow in appreciation of her own culture and to learn about and appreciate other cultures.
 It then enables her to develop the ability to challenge and critique her own and other cultures, even as she grows in awareness and respect for those cultures.
-The Program calls the student to gradually deepen her commitment to life in religious community through actively building up the community and accepting support from others.
-The life of study, work, and worship within the College's cross-cultural environment provides opportunity for developing this commitment.
+The Program invites the religious sister to continually deepen her commitment to life in religious community through actively building up the community and accepting support from others.
+The life of study, work, and worship within the College's intercultural and religious environment provides opportunity for developing this commitment.